On the Two Paths Theorem and the Two Disjoint Paths Problem: Two disjoint paths problem

-In the previous two sections we showed how to decide the \textsc{2-Disjoint Paths and Web Completions} problem.
-In the introduction we announced that the algorithm would be capable of returning either a crossing or a web completion.
-In the following we show how Algorithm~\ref{algo:general_method} can be refined so as to do that.
+In the previous two sections we have shown how to decide the \textsc{2-Disjoint Paths or Web Completion} problem.
+Now, we show how Algorithm~\ref{algo:general_method} can be refined to compute crossings or web completions explicitly.
 We use the same notations $G,C,P,P_i,G_i,C_i$ as above.

-In the case Algorithm~\ref{algo:general_method} returns True we compute a crossing of $C$ as follows: \begin{itemize} \item if the $C$-path $P$ chosen in $G$ does not separate $C$ then we compute a $\mathring{P_1}$-$\mathring{P_2}$ path $P'$ in $G-P$ and return $(P,P')$. \item if some recursive call $\mathbf{2DP}(G_i,C_i)$ returned True, and hence a crossing $(Q,R)$ of $C_i$ in $G_i$, then its shape must fall in one of the five cases of Figure~\ref{fig:five_cases}.
-The solutions presented in this figure to build a crossing of $C$ in $G$ still work here thanks to vertices of $P$ being all on both $P$-sides.
-Returning this crossing simply requires the computation of some $C\cup P$-paths from $Q$ or $R$ to $\mathring{P_1}$ and/or $\mathring{P_2}$. \end{itemize}
+When Algorithm~\ref{algo:general_method} returns True we compute a crossing of $C$ as follows: \begin{itemize} \item if the $C$-path $P$ chosen in $G$ does not separate $C$ then we compute a $\mathring{P_1}$-$\mathring{P_2}$ path $P'$ in $G-P$ and return $(P,P')$. \item if some recursive call $\mathbf{2DP}(G_i,C_i)$ returns True, and hence returns a crossing $(Q,R)$ of $C_i$ in $G_i$, its shape must fall into one of the five cases of Figure~\ref{fig:five_cases}.
+The solutions presented there to build a crossing of $C$ in $G$ still work here, thanks to vertices of $P$ being all on both $P$-sides.
+Returning this crossing then reduces to computing appropriate $C\cup P$-paths from $Q$ or $R$ to $\mathring{P_1}$ and/or $\mathring{P_2}$. \end{itemize}

-In the case Algorithm~\ref{algo:general_method} returns False, we compute web completions as follows: \begin{itemize} \item if there are no $C$-paths in $G$ between non-consecutive vertices of $C$, then each component of $G-C$ is incident to either one or two vertices of $C$, and in the latter case the two vertices must be consecutive in $C$.
-We choose $x_0\in V(C)$ and let be $F=\{x_0y\mid y\in V(C),~y\neq x_0\}\cup C$.
+In the case Algorithm~\ref{algo:general_method} returns False, we compute web completions as follows: \begin{itemize} \item if there are no $C$-paths between non-consecutive vertices of $C$, then each component of $G-C$ is incident to either one or two vertices of $C$, and in the latter case the two vertices must be consecutive in $C$.
+We choose $x_0$ in $C$ and set $F=\{x_0y\mid y\in V(C),~y\neq x_0\}\cup C$.
 The graph $R=(V(C),F)$ is a rib compatible with $G$.
-For each component of $G-C$ we choose a triangle of $R$ that is adjacent to it.
-For each triangle $T$ of $R$ we turn its corresponding set of components of $G-C$ into a clique on $T$.
-This provides a web completion of $G$. \item if both calls $\mathbf{2DP}(G_i,C_i)$ returned False, and hence a web completion of the graph $G_i$ w.r.t. $C_i$ for $i\in\{1,2\}$, then their union is a web completion of $G$ w.r.t. $C$. \end{itemize}
+For each component of $G-C$ we choose a triangle of $R$ it is incident to.
+For each triangle $T$ of $R$ we turn the components of $G-C$ we associated with $T$ into a clique on $T$.
+This provides a web completion of~$G$. \item if both calls $\mathbf{2DP}(G_i,C_i)$ returned False, and hence a web completion of the graph $G_i$ with respect to $C_i$ for $i\in\{1,2\}$, then their union is a web completion of $G$ with respect to $C$. \end{itemize}